Vinayapriya/Weather/README.md

 ﻿# Weather App with OpenWeather, Gemini, and Pathway Integration

 This is a simple weather app that fetches weather information using the OpenWeather API and provides a response using the Gemini API.
-The data is saved in JSON Lines format using the Pathway library.

 ## Features

 - Fetches current weather data for a given location using OpenWeather API.